conda/schemas/README.md

 # Conda Schemas

+> **Warning**
-**CAUTION: This schemas within this repository should be considered works in progress/drafts.
-Their contents may not fully reflect the current state of `conda` and associated tools.**
+> The schemas within this repository are considered works in
+> progress/drafts.
+Their contents may not fully reflect the current state of
+> `conda` and associated tools.

 JSON schema for Conda file structures.